axboe/fio/HOWTO.rst

 	Size in bytes for separate metadata buffer per IO.
 Default: 0.

+.. option:: pi_act=int : [io_uring_cmd]

+	Action to take when nvme namespace is formatted with protection information.
+If this is set to 1 and namespace is formatted with metadata size equal to protection information size, fio won't use separate metadata buffer or extended logical block.
+If this is set to 1 and namespace is formatted with metadata size greater than protection information size, fio will not generate or verify the protection information portion of metadata for write or read case respectively.
+	If this is set to 0, fio generates protection information for write case and verifies for read case.
+Default: 1.

+.. option:: pi_chk=str[,str][,str] : [io_uring_cmd]

+	Controls the protection information check.
+This can take one or more of these values.
+Default: none.

+	**GUARD**
+		Enables protection information checking of guard field.
+	**REFTAG**
+		Enables protection information checking of logical block reference tag field.
+	**APPTAG**
+		Enables protection information checking of application tag field.

+.. option:: apptag=int : [io_uring_cmd]

+	Specifies logical block application tag value, if namespace is formatted to use end to end protection information.
+Default: 0x1234.

+.. option:: apptag_mask=int : [io_uring_cmd]

+	Specifies logical block application tag mask value, if namespace is formatted to use end to end protection information.
+Default: 0xffff.

 .. option:: cpuload=int : [cpuio]

 	Attempt to use the specified percentage of CPU cycles.
 This is a mandatory